info@directaccess.group

 A photograph of Accessibility Consultation Manager, Ailsa Flett, a middle-aged caucasian woman, holding and tapping on her iPad in a library.

-New build or refurbishment, considering disabled access issues at the feasibility stage informs the design and can avoid delays in Planning and Building Regulations approval – as well as unforeseen costs.
-So our team of Access Consultants will work with you at every stage from inception through to completion, advising on all aspects of accessibility.
+Whether planning a new build or a refurbishment, addressing accessibility at the feasibility stage informs the design process, helps avoid delays in Planning and Building Regulations approval, and prevents unforeseen costs.
+Our team of Access Consultants works with you at every stage, from concept through completion, providing expert guidance on all aspects of accessibility.

 • Access Appraisals of new-build architectural plans and elevations